+Biochemists and molecular biologists are concerned with living things and thus, must be fluent in the concepts of the biological sciences.
 Since a biochemist's tools are the physical sciences, he or she must receive sound education in mathematics, physics and chemistry.
+Our academic programs are designed to integrate these disciplines, preparing students for a wide range for professional careers.